 - Day 21: Release the product / service.

 - Day 21-30: Market!
 Market!
 Market!

 This small challenge might not be able to bring you much money, but the idea is to get SOMETHING.
 Even if it is $1/£1/1€/1…

 The idea is to prove to yourself that you can do it, that it’s possible and to break the “starving artist” mindset.
 From there, the sky is the limit!

-Are you going to attend the webinar?
-Are you going to attempt the challenge in the meantime?
+Are you going to attempt the challenge?
 If so, report your results in the comments!
 If it doesn’t work, or if you are blocked, let me know too!

 Céline is an author and podcaster passionate about helping fellow artists reach their potential and live a happy, balanced life.